 For the first time, a significant payload (100kg) can be transported from a conventional dock, to any specified part of the world's oceans, at speeds comparable to that of ships, but at a fraction of the cost.
 The payload can be deployed or carried aboard the Saildrone, sampling as it goes and sending data back to base via satellite.

 One of the big strengths of the Saildrone design is that it is able to sail in shallow waters and through marine debris such as kelp and discarded nets, etc. This enables the Saildrone to go where other technologies can not.
 Ships, gliders and drifters all try to operate in deep water, where there is less danger and less chance of entanglement.
 Saildrone's sleek and slippery design sheds weed and the precise Global positioning system enables it to navigate in confined spaces and in depths as shallow as 7ft.

-In association with Barbara Block's team at Stanford University, we will be deploying a shark tracking Saildrone off the Northern California coast.
+In association with Barbara Block's team at Stanford University, we will be deploying a shark tracking Saildrone off the California coast and Pacific ocean.

 The Global Tagging of Pelagic Predators (GTOPP) program is an international, multidisciplinary collaboration among biologists, engineers, computer scientists and educators, which will allow users to view and interact with animal tracking data, as well as oceanographic datasets, to marine life observation.
 By combining data from a diverse number of highly migratory species, and overlaying them with oceanographic data, it is possible to glimpse the processes that influence how open ocean ecosystems work.

-A Saildrone will be equipped the an acoustic receiver and a variety of scientific instruments will deployed off the coast of California to track sharks and study the water column where sharks are detected.
+During 2014, a Saildrone, equipped with an acoustic receiver and a variety of scientific instruments will deployed off the coast of California to track sharks and study the water column where sharks are detected.
 Encounters with a tagged predator will be sent via satellite in real time to the internet and the GTOPP program.